mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 .. versionadded:: 4.0

 Similar to Hard light but hard light use Screen when the value is above 50%.
-Divide gives better results than Screen, especially on floating point images..
+Divide gives better results than Screen, especially on floating point images.

 .. figure:: /images/blending_modes/Blending_modes_Hard_Overlay_Sample_image_with_dots.png
    :align: center